catalyst-cloud/catalystcloud-docs/source/audit-logs/activating-audit-logs.rst

 This means our first step is to create an object storage container that will hold all of our logs.
-The reason that we choose an object storage container over something like traditional block storage is that the object storage service is easier to communicate via API and will scale in size to accommodate our logs over time.
+The reason that we choose an object storage container over something like traditional block storage is that the object storage service is easier to communicate with via API and will scale in size to accommodate our logs over time.

 For this example, we will create a container named *Logs-repo*